ilsstudent/LibrariesFAQ/README.md

 The second step in the skill making process -

-Create a AWS - Amazon Web Services account (https://aws.amazon.com/console/), then
+Create an AWS - Amazon Web Services account (https://aws.amazon.com/console/), then

 1. Go to https://console.aws.amazon.com/console/home?region=us-east-1 and log in